Exceptional jumps of Picard ranks of reductions of K3 surfaces over number fields: Introduction

 \subsection{Organization of the paper}

 In \S\ref{gspin} we recall the construction of the GSpin Shimura variety associated to the lattice $(L,Q)$ following \cite{agmp1,agmp2,howardmadapusi}, as well as the construction of its integral model and the construction of the special divisors using the notion of special endomorphisms, then we give a reformulation of \Cref{main}.
-In \S\ref{harmonic} we recall how to associate Green functions to the special divisors on $\mathcal{M}$ and we state Brocherds--Howard--Madapusi-Pera's modularity result from \cite{howardmadapusi}, then we derive consequences on the growth of the global height of an $\mathcal{O}_K$-point on $\mathcal{M}$.
+In \S\ref{harmonic} we recall how to associate Green functions to the special divisors on $\mathcal{M}$ and we state Borcherds--Howard--Madapusi-Pera's modularity result from \cite{howardmadapusi}, then we derive consequences on the growth of the global height of an $\mathcal{O}_K$-point on $\mathcal{M}$.
 In \S\ref{quadraticgeneral} we collect some general results on quadratic forms which will be used in the following sections.
 In \S\ref{mainproof}, we give a first step estimate on the growth of the archimedean terms and we derive the diophantine bounds on archimedean and non-archimedean contributions.
 The second step in estimating the archimedean contributions is performed in \S\ref{sec_arch}, while the non-archimedean contributions are treated in \S\ref{sec_finite}.
 In \S\ref{finalmvt} we put together all the ingredients to prove \Cref{main_sp_end} and hence \Cref{main}.
 Finally, in \S\ref{applicationsch} we prove the applications to K3 surfaces.
-Subsequently, we prove the applications to Kuga--Satake abelian varieties and abelian varieties parametrized by unitary Shimura varieties and then we discuss how the results from \cite{charles1,st} fit into our framework.
+Subsequently, we prove the applications to Kuga--Satake abelian varieties and abelian varieties parametrized by unitary Shimura varieties.